andreaconti/supermario-dqn/README.md

   --test TEST           each `test` episodes network is used and tested over
                         an episode
-  --log                 logs episodes results
+  --log                 logs episodes results --algorithm ALGORITHM
+                        algorithm used for training, 'double' DQN by default but is also possible to use simple "deep"

 # play
 $ supermario_play -h